How to Become an Agricultural Field Inspector: Career Guide

 Job openings for agricultural field inspectors are regularly posted on state government websites.
 Not all positions require prior work experience, although eligibility guidelines vary depending on the job opening.
 Some employers may provide on-the-job training for qualified candidates.

-- Obtain state licensure.
 Some states require agricultural field inspectors to obtain licenses.
 For example, California requires agricultural field inspectors to hold licenses that reflect their ability to provide consistent inspections and demonstrate technical proficiency.
 A weighmaster's license may also be required of agricultural field inspectors in some states.
 Agricultural field inspectors may also receive licensure in the areas of measurement verification, pesticide regulation, pest prevention and plant regulation.
+Licensure can enhance career advancement and boost career opportunities.